lanceHEN/Wordle-With-Deep-RL/README.md

 # Solving Wordle with Deep RL

 This repository contains the codebase for a deep reinforcement learning (RL) agent that learns to solve Wordle in as few guesses as possible using Proximal Policy Optimization (PPO).
-The project treats Wordle as an MDP with different rewards for winning, losing, or making incorrect guesses, and experiments with various architectures to boost performance.
+The project treats Wordle as a Markov Decision Process (MDP) with different rewards for winning, losing, or making incorrect guesses, and experiments with various architectures to boost performance.

 ## Methodology Overview